andreichernyshov/andreichernyshov/README.md

 - 👯 I’m looking to collaborate on ... wright now I can't answear on this question... unfortionaly ((
 - 💬 Ask me about ... how does yor PC or NoteBook works (what happends when you click on power button, step by step and no matter wich OS does installed).
 - 📫 How to reach me: ... https://t.me/Personal_streight_contact (@Personal_streight_contact).
 - ⚡ Fun fact: ...
-I working on Win7 but use it like Linux sytem thrue PowerShell, and BASH offcourse...
-But in special cases use VM, only with on Debian pkgs, as Kali 2020.3.
+I working on LGA-775 x86 base cheapset architecture, with Win7 but use it like Linux sytem thrue PowerShell, and BASH offcourse...
+And it's allmust 15 years-old... and I am shure that it's not funny, but fact))